 Covers are a good idea as you typically keep RV tires longer than your daily driver does.
 This is due to the limited number of miles put on them each year.
 If you keep them protected from UV light—the biggest deteriorator of tires—you can keep them much longer.

 If possible, it’s much better to store your RV under a roof of some sort.
 This could be as simple as parking it under a tall carport.
 Or you can go with a four-wall enclosure such as a garage.
 You can also set up a temporary canopy or garage for your RV if you can find one big enough.

 This way you have practically no moisture issues.
 Little to no UV damage.
 No leaves getting into your rooftop components.
 Your tires will be safe from weathering.
-Also, you can access your RV without zipping and unzipping a cover.
+Also, you can access your RV or motorhome without zipping and unzipping a cover.